CellTrackingChallenge/java-ctcmetrics/README.md

 The tools were developed and the page is maintained by [Vladimír Ulman](http://www.fi.muni.cz/~xulman/).
 The SEG, TRA/AOGM and DET measures were originally developed in C++ by [Martin Maška](http://cbia.fi.muni.cz/).

+### Note:
+In Aug 2024 the repository was renamed from `measures` to `java-ctcmetrics`, but the Maven GAV hasn't changed.

 Installation
 ------------